 Any owner of a tube amp knows that extra care is needed to ensure the tubes aren’t damaged.
 The fact that the Zoom G5 is so portable means it’s more likely for the tube to get damaged compared to an amp which doesn’t get moved around as much.
 So while you might happily throw your BOSS pedals in the back of your car to go to a gig and know they’ll be fine – take extra care of the G5 as tubes are more delicate than a solid state unit.

 The reason the G5 wins me over is how easily you can set up and control your effects.
 You can avoid deep menus completely (unless you really want to for more tweaking) and instantly see what effects you have in your chain.
-The three knobs per screen makes so much sense for a guitarist and feels very natural.
+The three knobs per screen make so much sense for a guitarist and feel very natural.
 Want more gain on your Tube Screamer?
 Just turn the knob – no menus needed.
-I love the G5’s design and layout and as a guitarist it’s the type of layout I would love to see on every multi-effects unit.
+I love the G5’s design and layout and as a guitarist, it’s the type of layout I would love to see on every multi-effects unit.

 - Fantastic layout and design

 - Incredibly easy to add, change or tweak effects

 - Z-pedal gives you a lot more flexibility compared to a standard expression pedal